European power generation

 Germany has the highest installed power plant capacity in Europe and also generates and consumes the most electricity.

-Currently, there are generating facilities with a net rating totalling around 204.5 gigawatts (current as of May 2016, BNetzA List of Power Plants).
-Of this, renewable energy sources account for about 98 GW, of which about 39 GW is generated from solar and just under 45 GW from wind power.
+Currently, there are generating facilities with a net rating totalling around 204.1 gigawatts (current as of 16 November 2016, BNetzA list of power plants).
+Of this net rating, renewable energy sources account for about 94 GW is from solar and about 45 GW from wind power.
 The installed capacity of photovoltaic and wind power units together already adds up to around 84 GW.

 However, this capacity is not the same as the output available on the electricity market to meet demand at any given time, as the latter depends on the weather conditions.
-In order to ensure that the electricity supply remains secure when there is no wind or sun, electricity from conventional power stations is used, or stored / buy-back electricity (bought by consumers who are able to use electricity flexibly) is consumed.
-When this is the case, around 52 per cent of electricity comes from conventional power stations.
+In order to ensure that the electricity supply remains secure when there is no wind or sun, electricity from conventional power stations is used.

 Renewables becoming ever more important in electricity generation

-In Germany, around 647 billion kilowatt-hours of electricity were generated in 2015.
-Despite an increasing contribution from the renewable energies, the share of lignite and hard coal in the energy sources mix in the German power supply remains high.
+In Germany around 648 terawatt hours (TWh) of electricity were generated in 2016 – that is 648 billion kilowatt-hours (kWh).
+In view of an increasing contribution from renewable energy, the share of nuclear energy, lignite and hard coal in the energy sources mix in the German power supply is falling.

 |Energy sources||2012||2013||2014||2015||2016 |